-I am a cultural anthropologist and a feminist, fascinated by the various ways life takes in conjunction with others - be it waste, technological megaprojects, or novel ecosystems.
-I am particularly interested in the role of knowledge, coping strategies, and uncertainties in times of pressing climate change that can shed light on how we shape our planet now for the future.
+I am a cultural anthropologist and a feminist STS scholar and I am fascinated by the various ways life takes in conjunction with others - be it waste, technological megaprojects, or novel ecosystems.
+Of particular interest to me is the role of knowledge, resilience strategies, and uncertainties in times of urgent climate change that can that can shed light on how we shape our planet now for the future.

 Click on the images below to learn more about my teaching subjects.